 Veronika is a board member and deputy director of the International Institute for Information Design (IIID) and Life Fellow of the Communication Research Institute (CRI).
 She co-founded design for all, an organisation promoting inclusive design in Austria and leads the Experts Cluster Inclusive Design of Design Austria.

-Kim Erwin is an Assistant Professor at IIT’s Institute of Design.
-She is also Director and Founder of the Center for Collaborative Healthcare Design.
+Kim Erwin is Associate Director of Population Health Sciences at the University of Illinois at Chicago, and a Research Professor at the UIC School of Design.
 Kim is trained in user-centered design methods, which put people at the center of any problem space so as to develop solutions that better fit the lives, activities and context of everyone involved in healthcare delivery.
 Her federally-funded work promotes the merger of Design and Healthcare sciences, where critical medical interventions must be aligned with human behavior in order to be adopted.
 Her research targets communication-intensive touchpoints, such as care transitions from ERs and hospitals.
 She works with medical researchers to apply design’s strength in systems thinking, people-centered methods and collaborative work processes to help medicine better fit people at all levels of the care delivery system.

 Wes Ervin was drawn into the field of information design in the 1980s while working for Wall Street financial firms.
 He pioneered new methods of visualizing financial information using what was then the most advanced graphics technology.
 He subsequently formed and ran his own firm, Information Design Associates (IDeA), for ten years in New York City.
 In 1995 he founded the first not-for-profit information design organization in the US and organized several conferences on information design at Harvard University.
 He currently works for a public-sector health care system in South Florida.